akshaykarthicks/Stock_Picker-/README.md

 ## Troubleshooting

-**API Key Issues**: Ensure your `GOOGLE_API_KEY` is properly set in the `.env` file **API Cost Is More** :Ensure the cost
+**API Key Issues**: Ensure your `GOOGLE_API_KEY` is properly set in the `.env` file **Streamlit Cloud**: Prefer setting keys in Secrets.
+The UI shows key presence in the sidebar.
+**API Cost Is More** :Ensure the cost